-- Our team maintains a strong commitment to ongoing professional development.
-In the reporting year, we actively pursued skill enhancement by conducting a comprehensive skills self-assessment using the Scottish Government procurement development framework.
-This valuable tool allowed us to identify individual training needs and provided guidance to support our team members' professional growth and development. - We hired a procurement and supply graduate demonstrating our commitment to investing in the development of emerging talent within the procurement field.
+- We continued to support a procurement and supply graduate within the team demonstrating our commitment to investing in the development of emerging talent within the procurement field.
 By providing opportunities for recent graduates to apply their skills and gain practical experience, we are not only strengthening our team but also contributing to the growth and advancement of the procurement profession. - Several members of our team are actively pursuing a professional qualification with the Chartered Institute of Procurement and Supply (CIPS).